FreeRTOS/iot-reference-esp32/KNOWN_ISSUES.md

-# Known Issues and Workarounds
+# Known Issues, Workarounds, etc.

 Here there are some steps from [Getting Started Guide](GettingStartedGuide.md), that we need it to workaround to make it work.

+## Useful Commands
+- Find used port by ESP32C3: `ls /dev/tty.*`, e.g.:  /dev/tty.usbserial-1430

 ## Issues